riccardoperra/ngx-reactive-loading/README.md

   isLoading(property: T): Observable<boolean>;

   /**
-   * Track the changes of one or more given loading state.
-If no properties are
+   * Subscribe to the changes the loading state by the given property.
-   * provided, all loading store property will be checked.
+   * Default behavior checks for all properties.
    *
    * @example
    * import {LoadingService} from 'ngx-reactive-loading';